This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 2) Clothes: as it turns out many of our clothes are treated with chemicals like formaldehyde and other cancer-causing chemicals.
 This makes me believe it’s possible for our pet’s shirts and sweaters may be as well.
 Even if your pet does not wear shirts, your clothes could be a source of exposure.
 I wash everything before I wear it.

-1) This herbal remedy helps slow down the growth of the lipomas, getting rid of UTI’s, assists with Addison’s, *studies show it helps lower blood pressure and LDL (bad cholesterol), improve heart function and increases flexibility.
-Dosage guidelines for dogs and cats are on the bottle!
+1) This herbal supplement slows down the growth of a dog lipoma naturally, gets rid of UTIs, and assists with Addison’s, *studies show it helps lower blood pressure and LDL (bad cholesterol), improves heart function and increases flexibility.
+Dosing instructions: if you can not get your pet to take this remedy orally, you can put it in their fresh-cooked dog food.

-5 vitamins that may lessen the odds of fatty lumps in dogs
+5 vitamins that may lessen dog lipomas naturally

-A good nutritional foundation will boost your pet’s immune system which should help prevent lipomas from forming or stop them from getting larger.
+A good nutritional foundation will boost your pet’s immune system which should help prevent a dog lipoma naturally by stopping the formation of bumps or stopping them from getting larger.
 They are listed in order of importance.

-1) Vitamin C is helpful in preventing and fighting lipomas, is essential for wound healing, good for heart health, eyesight, and cleanses the lymph system, blood, and liver.
+1) Vitamin C is helpful in preventing and fighting lipomas, is essential for wound healing, is good for heart health, and eyesight, and cleanses the lymph system, blood, and liver.
+Dr. Judy recommends this brand as well!

 2) Blue-green algae is rich in bio-available nutrients, iron, and a source of protein.
-It pulls out toxins that may be contributing to tumors and eye issues.
-It is anti-cancerous and helps skin and nails.
+Spirulina will assist in preventing a dog lipoma naturally by pulling out toxins that may be contributing to tumors.
+It is anti-cancerous, is great for the eyes, and helps skin and nails.
 Finally, it may stop your pet from eating grass (one customer reported that worked for her dog in the comments below).
 For best results, this algae works best WITH #3 green juice.

-*The bottle of powder lasts me 6+ months.
-Algae Dosage: 1/8 tsp per 10 lbs with a maximum dosage of 1/2 tsp for a 70 lb dog daily.
+Dosage: 1/8 tsp per 10 lbs with a maximum daily dosage of 1/2 tsp for a 70 lb dog.
 Add directly to food or make a “green drink” as seen in my pet liver detox blog.
 REMINDER: start slow to make sure they like it and no “reactions” occur.
 Tip: I add a little bit of coconut water to make it more palatable and it is supposed to give it an extra “boost.”
 Fyi: not all coconut water tastes the same, I like this coconut water.
 CATS: I confirmed with a vet that cats can have blue-green algae too!

 3) “Green juice” takes ahold of other toxins not grabbed by #2 and expels them from your pet’s body.
-It is high in chlorophyll, also helps with gut health, aids digestion, bad breath, kidney (renal) issues, eyesight, is a good way to introduce “greens” to your dog or cat, and addresses any deficiencies.
+It is high in chlorophyll, also helps with gut health, and can aid with digestion, bad breath, and kidney issues.
+Introducing “greens” to your dog or cat, and addresses any deficiencies.
 Administration: You can add some water to make a drink or add it to their food.
-Dosage: I gave my 70 lb dog 1/2 tsp daily.

-Keep in mind, this did not happen overnight and will not go away overnight.
-Consistency will be key!
-In part two, I will discuss diet which is equally as important (what to take out and what to add), herbs, and spices known to shrink or prevent lipomas.
+In part two, I will discuss diet which is equally as important.
+It will cover Foods to take out and foods to add to your dog’s diet, herbs and spices that are known to shrink or prevent lipomas, and suggestions for the best dog foods.